whxue02/linear-and-logistical-regression-from-scratch/linear-regression/README.md

-# 🏅 Olympic Team Medals Predictor — Linear Regression from Scratch
+# Linear Regression from Scratch - Olympic Team Medals Predictor

 This project implements **multivariate linear regression** using only NumPy to predict how many **Olympic medals** a country will win based on:
 - Number of athletes sent